GabDug/Efrei-L1-ProjectHangman/Report.md

         print(w2)
 ```
-For this one we import the random class, then we're using the with statement close the file properly, then we read the text.
+Here we also use random and the `with` statement.
-Then we choose a random word by choosing a random int in the length of the number of words.We input a str.
+Then we choose a random word by choosing a random int in the length of the number of words.
+We input a str.
 Finally we create a w2 then
 we use a if to see if a letter is in the word and if it is, we print the word with "_" at the place of other letters.

-###Part 2

-the Hangman without the GUI
+### Part 2 : Hangman without GUI
 ```python
 import os
 import random